Nuptial flight: After the flight

 The males have evolved for the single purpose of inseminating the queen.
-During "the quick and violent mating," the male figuratively explodes his internal genitalia into the genital chamber of the queen and quickly dies.
+During "the quick and violent mating," the male places his internal genitalia into the genital chamber of the queen and quickly dies.

 The young mated queens land and, in the case of most ants and all termites, remove their wings.
 They then attempt to found a new colony.
 The details of this vary from species to species, but typically involve the excavation of the colony's first chamber and the subsequent laying of eggs.
 From this point the queen continuously lays eggs which hatch into larvae, exclusively destined to develop into worker ants.
 The queen usually nurses the first brood alone.
 After the first workers appear, the queen's role in the colony typically becomes one of exclusive (and generally continuous) egg-laying.
 For an example of a colony founding process, see Atta sexdens.

 The young queens have an extremely high failure rate.
 During its lifetime a very large ant colony can send out millions of virgin queens.
 Assuming that the total number of ant colonies in the area remains constant, on average only one of these queens succeeds.
 The rest are destroyed by predators (most notably other ants), environmental hazards or failures in raising the first brood at various stages of the process.
 This strict selection ensures that the queen has to be both extremely fit and extremely lucky to pass on her genes to the next generation.